VAVA-OP2/budget_frontend/README.md

 Welcome to the **VAVA - Budgeting App** repository!
 This project is built using **Vite** as the development environment along with **React** and **JavaScript**.

 ---
+## **About the Application**

+The **VAVA - Budgeting App** is designed to help users efficiently manage their finances by tracking income, expenses, and savings goals.
+Key features include:
+- Tracking income and expenses by categories.
+- Setting personalized savings goals and monitoring progress.
+- Visualizing financial data with interactive charts.
+- Receiving AI-powered budgeting suggestions for smarter financial decisions.

+This application is perfect for individuals who want to take control of their finances and achieve their savings goals with ease.

+---

 ## **Table of Contents**